List of awards and nominations received by Miranda Lambert

-American country singer Miranda Lambert has won three Grammy Awards, twenty-nine Academy of Country Music Awards, six American Country Awards, eight CMT Music Awards, fourteen Country Music Association Awards, and other awards and nominations.
+American country singer Miranda Lambert has won three Grammy Awards, 38 Academy of Country Music Awards, six American Country Awards, eight CMT Music Awards, fourteen Country Music Association Awards, and other awards and nominations.
+Lambert is the most awarded artist in the history of the ACM Awards and she is one of only 4 women to win the Triple Crown (winning Best New Vocalist, Best Female Vocalist & Entertainer Of The Year).
+Lambert is also the most awarded female artist in the history of CMA Awards.

 Academy of Country Music Awards

 The Academy of Country Music Awards, also known as the ACM Awards, were first held in 1966, honoring the industry's accomplishments during the previous year.
 It was the first country music awards program held by a major organization.
 The Academy's signature "hat" trophy was created in 1968.
 The awards were first televised in 1972 on ABC.
 In 1979, the Academy joined with Dick Clark Productions to produce the show.
-Dick Clark and Al Schwartz served as producers while Gene Weed served as director.
+Dick Clark and Al Schwartz served as producers and Gene Weed served as director.
 Under their guidance, the show moved to NBC and finally to CBS, where it remains today.
-As of 2019, Lambert is the most awarded artist in the history of the ACM awards, receiving a special Milestone Award at their annual Honors ceremony to celebrate.
+As of 2024, Lambert is the most awarded artist in the history of the ACM awards, receiving several special Milestone Awards over the years, including the honorable Triple Crown Award in 2023 for her achievement of attaining Top New Female Vocalist, Top Female Vocalist, and Entertainer of the Year Awards.
+Lambert has won 35 ACM awards out of 75 nominations.